olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.1.7 Behavior and Safety

 In general, all robots shall be operated with maximum safety in mind.
 Any robot operation must be such that a robot neither harms humans nor damages the environment.
 The used batteries shall be handled with care and all team members must be educated in the correct usage, charging and storage of the batteries of the team.

-All robots must have an emergency stop button.
-The emergency stop has to be a hard mechanism, that ensures that the energy transfer to all actuators is stopped immediately and the robot halts.
-The mechanism must be a red emergency stop button that is clearly visible, easily accessible and per wire attached to the robot.
-It has to be easy accessible from at least 3 sides of the robot.
-A wireless software-basedemergency stop button is optional but not sufficient.

 ##### 3.2 Arena Example Environemnt